jyutzler/Bridge-Systems/system.md

 All doubles show a bust hand (0-4 HCP, no A).
 All passes are forcing, semi-positive, and waiting.
 ## Weak Two Bids of 2♦, 2♥, or 2♠
-A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
+A weak two-bid shows a six-card suit of reasonable quality and roughly 4–10 HCP, but flexible based on vulnerability and position.
 On rare occasions it may be a very good five-card suit.
 It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level) but in MP scoring three level bids are pretty lenient.

 Responses:

-A 2NT response is forcing, showing game interest.
-(This applies also if the opponents intervene with a double or a bid.)
-Regardless of hand strength, opener bids another suit to show a “feature” (ace or king in that suit); rebidding the suit denies a feature;
+* New suit: forcing
+   * Raise of responder's suit: honor-doubleton or better
+   * Retreat: no outside strength
+   * New suit: strength in that suit
-with a solid suit (AKJxxx or better) he raises to 3NT.
+   * 3NT: solid suit (AKJxxx or better)

-Any raise of opener’s suit is to play and could be preemptive.

-A 3NT response is also to play.

-“RONF” on the card means “Raise Only Non-Force.”
-A new-suit response is forcing one round and shows at least a five-card suit.
-Opener should raise a major suit response with a three-card fit, or perhaps with a doubleton honor.

-With no fit for responder’s suit, opener rebids:
-   * With a minimum weak two-bid (5–8 points), rebid the suit at the lowest level.
+* 2NT: forcing, showing game interest (on in competition)
+   * New suit: feature (usually A or K in that suit)
+   * Rebid of 3: good suit
+   * 3♣: either a feature in clubs or a bad hand; responder may relay 3♦ to inquire further
-   * With a maximum weak two-bid, name a new suit or bid notrump.
+   * 3NT: solid suit (AKJxxx or better)
+* Any raise: to play, preemptive
+* 3NT: to play (typically a good hand with three-card support)

 ## Slam Bidding
 ### Roman Key-Card Blackwood 1430
 Once suit agreement has been reached, 4NT is used to ask for keycards -